xyfan2025/stock-qa-agent/README.md

 </pre>
 Here you should see the output for service: {api_url}

-### 6. Check Deployment
+### 6. Check backend deployment
-Go to the AWS Lambda Console and Confirm:
+Go to the AWS Lambda console and confirm:
 <pre>
   function name = stock-agent-api
   Handler = main.handler
   Runtime = Python 3.11
 </pre>
+If they all exist, it means the deployment was successful.

 ### 7. Deploy web application
-Replace local api_url 'http://localhost:8000' with production {api_url} in public/index.html and upload the file to s3.
+Replace {api_url} in public/index.html with production api_url from step 5 and then upload the file to s3.
 Grant "public access" permission to s3 file or set up aws cloudfront pointing to s3, then you will have a public address.

 ### 8. Test web application